kshitijver/kshitijver/README.md

 Hi 👋 My name is Kshitij Verma
 ==============================

-Final year student at MNNIT Allahabad
+Final Year Student at MNNIT Allahabad
 -------------------------------------

 I've been learning Web development since 2020.
 I started with HTML and gradually learned the basics of web development after which I learned backend development and became passionate about it.